Mubarak's PM back in Egypt election race

 "After listening to Shafiq's appeal, the committee decided to halt the decision to exclude him from the presidential race," Farouk Soltan, the head of the election committee, told a news conference called to unveil the final list of 13 contenders.

-Chronic confusion over who can run for president underlines the fragility of a democratic transition in the Arab world's most populous country and has raised questions over the army's willingness to give up power after the formal handover in July.
+Chronic confusion over who can run for president underlines the fragility of a democratic transition in the Arab world's most populous country and raises questions over the military's willingness to give up power after the formal handover in July.

-Adding further uncertainty, Soltan said the Supreme Constitutional Court would review the law that would have ejected Shafiq.
-The law denied political rights to anyone who served at the very top of government or the former ruling party.
+Adding further uncertainty, Soltan said the Supreme Constitutional Court would review the law that would have ejected Shafiq, and suggested that the presidential contest could be jeopardised if the court upheld the law.

-Were the Constitutional Court to uphold the law's validity, Shafiq's candidacy would be declared illegitimate and the entire election would be thrown into doubt.

-Shafiq, 71, has been seen as the army's preferred choice.
-He has said he has the experience to maintain good ties with the military and ensure a smooth handover to civilian rule.
+"The committee will continue its procedures until the election process ends unless the relevant state authorities decide to halt the election," he said, when asked about public concerns about a possible vote delay.

+Shafiq is a strong contender because of his links to the ruling generals and could appeal to some Egyptians who see a man with military experience as their best hope for an end to the political turmoil since Mubarak's overthrow

 ANGERING ISLAMISTS

-Shafiq's re-entry could split the anti-Islamist vote, making it a tougher race for Moussa, a secular-minded liberal who was a foreign minister under Mubarak.
+His re-entry could split the anti-Islamist vote, making it a tougher race for Amr Moussa, a liberal who was head of the Arab League, as well as a former foreign minister under Mubarak.
 Ministers were not among those targeted under the new law.

+It will also anger Islamists and pro-democracy groups who fear Shafiq's candidacy is a ploy by old regime figures who want to restore the tightly-controlled politics of the Mubarak era.

 Mahmoud Ghozlan, a spokesman for the Muslim Brotherhood, said the election committee's job was to apply the law and that its decision to restore Shafiq had damaged its credibility.